tahi1990/jeff-app-chatbot/README.md

 If you want to run the application locally in the production mode, run `mvn spring-boot:run -Pproduction`.

-## Running the Angular Application
+## Running the angular-chat Application

+Navigate to angular-chatbot directory.

 Run `npm i` to install the required libraries.
 Run `ng serve` for a dev server.